Virginia Clean Cities Workplace Charging Case Study 2016

 June 14, 2013

-Together the Virginia Center for Wind Energy (VCWE) and Virginia Clean Cities (VCC) created a model to examine the costs and benefits of different transportation options with fossil and renewable fuels, to enable informed decision‐making for car buyers.
+The Virginia Center for Wind Energy and Virginia Clean Cities created a model to examine the costs and benefits of different transportation options with fossil and renewable fuels.
 This study is intended to illustrate the economic and environmental benefits of EVs, especially those charged using renewable energy sources.

 REVi Electric Vehicle Readiness Plan